JuliaBayless/movies_challenge/README.md

   REACT_APP_SERVER_URL=http://localhost:3000
   API_KEY={yourAPIKeyHere}

-4. Split the terminal and run 'npm run server' in terminal A and 'npm start' in terminal B. You can find the app at whatever localhost your npm start terminal is running on.
+4. Split the terminal and run 'npm start' in terminal A and 'npm run client' in terminal B. You can find the app at whatever localhost your npm start terminal is running on.
 Example -> Local:http://localhost:3002.

 5. Have fun playing around!